cloudevents/spec/subscriptions-api.md

 - Description: An array of filter expressions that evaluates to true or false.
   If any filter expression in the array evaluates to false, the event MUST NOT be sent to the sink.
 If all the filter expressions in the array evaluates to true, the event MUST be attempted to be delivered.
-Absence of a filter implies a value of true.
+Absence of a filter or empty array implies a value of true.

   Each filter dialect MUST have a name that is unique within the scope of the